TheBeardofKnowledge/TBOK-Win11Optimizer/ReadMe.md

    5. Set improved MMCS values for Windowed Games and Audio Apps
    6. Desktop - Disable Power Throttling and Lazy Mode
-   7. Desktop - Enable Ultimate Performance Power Plan NORE TO COME, but they need testing.
+   7. Desktop - Enable Ultimate Performance Power Plan

+   MORE TO COME, but after testing...
+I am not going to add anything that is a placebo or unverified improvement.